trane-project/trane-project.github.io/src/introduction.md

   designed to allow students to easily express these complex relationships and to take advantage of that knowledge to guide the student's practice.
-This is perhaps the feature that is the core of Trane and the main differentiation between it and similar software, such as Anki, which already makes use of the same learning principles, such as spaced repetition.
+This is perhaps the feature that is the core of Trane and the main differentiation between it and similar software, such as Anki, which already makes use of some the same learning principles, such as spaced repetition.

 Trane is based multiple proven principles of skill acquisition, such as spaced repetition, mastery learning, and chunking.
 For example, Trane makes sure that not too many very easy or hard exercises